Yejashi/obsidianNotes/Research/LLVM/General Knowledge/Structure of a Compiler.md

 The elements of a language, for example, keywords, identifiers, strings, numbers, and operators, are called **tokens**.
 In this sense, a program is a sequence of tokens, and the grammar specifies which sequences are valid.

 Usually, grammar is written in the extended **Backus-Naur form (EBNF)**.
 A rule in grammar has a left and a right side.
-The left side is just a single symbol called non-terminal.
+The left side is just a single symbol called **non-terminal**.
+The right side of a rule consists of non-terminals, tokens, and meta-symbols for alternatives and repetitions.